 - You can add crushed pistachios either to the layers of the cake or use them to top the cake for a Middle Eastern touch.
 The crushed pistachios will also give a lovely colour to the cake.
 You can also use other nuts such as almonds, or hazelnuts.
 Just make sure that you briefly toast them first.

 - Top the cake with shredded coconut for a coconut-y flavor.

 - You can also decorate the cake by creating different patterns on the top using crushed Oreos or Galaxy bars, just like I decorated this Carpet Dessert (this is also one of the most popular recipes on my site, so make sure to check it out!)

 Cream Caramel Nescafe Cake

-As I’m a huge fan of cream caramel, I sometimes make this cake with cream caramel flavour by adding one sachet of cream caramel powder to the whipping cream before it’s whipped.
-The whipped cream will taste amazing with the flavour of cream caramel.
+As I’m a huge fan of cream caramel, I sometimes make this cake with cream caramel flavor by adding one sachet of cream caramel powder to the whipping cream before it’s whipped.
+The whipped cream will taste amazing with the flavor of cream caramel.
 And I always make sure to decorate this version of Nescafe cake with crushed pistachios, as the combination of cream caramel and pistachios is one of the best things ever!

 If you love Nescafe, then definitely check out my easy whipped coffee recipe!
 All you need is 3 simple ingredients that you already have, and 5 minutes.
 IT’S THE BEST!